samj1912/runtime-env-descriptor-buildpack/README.md

 ## Usage

-The buildpack automatically generates a host key when you run a build:
+The buildpack automatically sets runtime env vars when you run a build:

 ```bash
 pack build --buildpack sam/runtime-end-descriptor myapp
 ```

-You can customize the SSH configuration by creating a `project.toml` file in your application, and a table like:
+You can customize the runtime environment variables configuration by creating a `project.toml` file in your application, and a table like:

 ```toml
 [[io.buildpacks.run.env]]